kloudyuk/gitter/README.md

 - 🔄 **Continuous Git Cloning** - Repeatedly clone repositories at configurable intervals
 - 📊 **Real-time Monitoring** - Live display of success/failure counts and system metrics
 - 📈 **Resource Tracking** - Monitor memory usage and goroutines with peak value tracking
-- 🚨 **Error Analysis** - Track recent errors with timestamps and calculate error rates
+- 🚨 **Error Analysis** - Track recent errors with timestamps for troubleshooting
 - ⏱️ **Duration Tracking** - See how long the stability test has been running
 - 🎨 **Configurable UI** - Adjustable terminal width for different screen sizes
 - 🎮 **Demo Mode** - Simulate git operations for testing and demonstration (use `--demo` flag)
-- 📝 **Logging** - All errors are logged to files for later analysis
+- 📝 **Logging** - Errors are logged to files for later analysis (real mode only, not in demo)

 ## Installation